vishakayadav/Pipelines/README.md

 ```

 Trigger the commit by create a simple commit in hook-demo. (`touch demo`; `git add demo`; `git commit -m "init"`.
 You should see the webpage open.)

+## Pipelines

+What, Why, How (events/triggers).

+While more complex pipelines can be created with tools such as, Spinnaker and Jenkins, using *simple tools*—such as git and shell commands—can get the job done.

 ## A Simple Pipeline